Your pH score represents the amount of acid in your body.

 If your body must borrow calcium and magnesium from its bones to neutralise excessive acid, you are at risk of losing bone density and developing osteoporosis.

-Bacteria also thrive in moderately acid environments, which leads to various types of inflammatory disease including arthritis.
+Pathogenic bacteria also thrive in moderately acid environments, which leads to various types of inflammatory disease including arthritis.

 Bacteria have also been linked with depression, anxiety and other psychological and cognitive disorders.